 Fall Festivals and Pumpkin Patches

-September 15 – November 21, Preston Trail Farms
+September 14 – November 27, Preston Trail Farms

-The North Texas tradition offers visitors fall fun and a taste of country life.
+This North Texas tradition offers visitors fall fun and a taste of country life.
 Kids will be delighted by rows of pumpkins growing right on the vine, hay bales to climb on, and a petting farm with more than 50 lively animals.
 Other attractions include a hayride, farm train, and a 6 ft high hay maze.

-Pumpkin Patch opens September 29
+Pumpkin Patch opens September 28

 First United Methodist Church hosts a large pumpkin patch each year during October.
 Stop by for photos and choose your pumpkins.
 We advise you come early for the best selection of pumpkins!
-On October 28th, the church will host a Trunk-or-Treat, a great option for safe and fun trick-or-treating!

 An annual tradition for many Frisco families, this event offers pumpkins for purchase in every shape and size – and the perfect backdrop for fall photo ops.
 Free daily activities include bounce houses, yard games, a hayride and hay maze.
 Weekends also feature face painting, pumpkin launching, and other special events.
 (Bonus!
 Kids birthday parties available).

-October 21, 4:00 – 8:00pm
+October 20, 4:00 pm – 8:00 pm

 This downtown Frisco festival will include a variety of inflatables and games.
 In previous years the festival has featured high-energy activities for older kids seeking thrills and an indoor area for preschoolers, with age-appropriate games and prizes.
 A food truck adds to the night of family fun!

-October 28, 4:00 – 8:00pm
+October 27, 4:00 pm – 8:00 pm